 Florida's Forgotten Coast

 Louisville might play host to the state's most famous Derby, but Kentucky's other horse capital boasts some equestrian cred of its own.
-In 2020, Lexington’s Keeneland Race Course will be home to the Breeders’ World Cup Championships, a race which attracts competitors from six continents and more than 16 countries, and Equitana, the world’s largest equine fair.
-Another reason to visit our country’s bourbon capital?
-2020 marks the 100th anniversary of Prohibition.
-So hit a distillery (or two) and be thankful you don't have to go underground to do it.
+When you're in town, also be sure to hit a distillery (or two) and be thankful you don't have to go underground to do it.

 New Orleans, Louisiana

 The Big Easy may have recently celebrated the big 300, but the city is showing no signs of slowing down.
-In 2020, travelers can expect a slew of new sights and experiences—starting right at the airport.
-Following its $1 billion makeover, Louis Armstrong International Airport reopened in November with upgraded concourses, fresh, local dining options, and live music within the terminals.
-Other can't-miss newbies to the NOLA scene?
-The Sazerac House, a museum dedicated to New Orleans' cocktail culture; the Louisiana Children's Museum; and the Riverboat Louis Armstrong, a 3,000-passenger behemoth that will host weddings, conventions, parties, and concerts on the Mississippi.
+When it comes to the NOLA scene, you can't miss The Sazerac House, a museum dedicated to New Orleans' cocktail culture; the Louisiana Children's Museum; and the Riverboat Louis Armstrong, a 3,000-passenger behemoth on the Mississippi.

 Pigeon Forge, Tennessee

 As the subject of a new podcast and a new TV series on Netflix, Dolly Parton's reign as the queen of, well, everything is going strong.
-And for those who haven’t paid a recent visit to her namesake theme park, 2020 should be your year.
-The summer of 2019 saw Dollywood's largest expansion come to completion.
+Dollywood's largest expansion has come to completion.
 Dubbed Wildwood Grove, the $37 million addition includes a new roller coaster, swing ride, restaurant, and a trio of new costumed characters.